MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ![Create page dialog](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/create-page-dialog.png)

  * In the above dialog give the page a title.
+For now use "My App".
  * There is no need to choose a page template, so click "Create" and you should see the HTML editor open it up.

 ![New Lorem Ipsum Page](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/new-lorem-ipsom-page.png)